We are presently representing a number of clients at the police station who have been released

 • R v MS – Assisting an Offender (Murder) – St Albans Crown Court

-Our firm is presently representing a client accused of assisting his brother escape from the UK who was wanted in relation to the murder of a man in Watford from a rival gang.
+Our firm represented a client accused of assisting his brother escape from the UK who was wanted in relation to the murder of a man in Watford from a rival gang.

 • R v MI – Murder – Luton Crown Court